tai1nguyen/dnd-greetings-from-gadgetzan/overview.md

 ![Greetings from Gadgetzan](cover.jpg){.size-cover}

 # Introduction
 Rising out of the northern deserts, a vibrant city, where dreams are made real, stands against the blistering heat.
-Gagetzan is the capital city for the Gadgeteer Cartel, the largest of the goblin cartels.
+Gagetzan is the capital city for business and trade.

-Some of the best goblin engineers, miners, and alchemists ply their trade here.
-The goblins here believe in profit above loyalty, thus Gadgetzan is considered neutral territory in any large-scale conflict.
+Some of the best engineers, miners, and alchemists ply their trade here.
+The people here believe in profit above loyalty, thus Gadgetzan is considered neutral territory in any large-scale conflict.
 Anyone with a fat wallet or services to offer is welcomed in Gadgetzan.

-All governments officially recognize goblin neutrality in the city, and for those who don't, the streets are heavily patrolled by goblin bruisers ready to pound to a pulp anyone disrupting their trade by instigating conflict.
+All governments officially recognize goblin neutrality in the city, and for those who don't, the streets are heavily patrolled by the bruisers of the City Watch, ready to pound to a pulp anyone disrupting their trade by instigating conflict.

-The **Gadgetzan Times** adventure module follows the characters as they try to navigate the city's tumultuous environment.
-Maybe they'll make a name for themselves amongst the rabble or any enemy of one of the gangs, anything is possible in Gadgetzan.
+The **Greetings from Gadgetzan** adventure module follows the characters as they try to navigate the city's tumultuous environment.
+Maybe they'll make a name for themselves amongst the rabble or any enemy of one of the ruling gangs, anything is possible in Gadgetzan, the City of Splendor.

 ### Timeline
 >**Goblin King Rises**